Facebook investors left guessing after Nasdaq glitch

 In March, the botched IPO of BATS Global Markets, the third-largest U.S. stock exchange, refocused attention on the potential for marketplace mishaps.
 A series of unforeseen glitches hit the company's market debut on its own exchange and caused it to take the extremely rare step of withdrawing its IPO.

-Just last Thursday, the IPO of Andina Acquisition Corp, a small Nasdaq-listed company, went awry and a batch of trades had to be canceled.
+Just last Thursday, the IPO of Andina Acquisition Corp (ANDA.O), a small Nasdaq-listed company, went awry and a batch of trades had to be canceled.

 The next day, Nasdaq ran the first of four days of tests on its IPO systems in the week leading up to the Facebook's debut.